TMANAN21/linera_regression_k-pop/README.md

 I use two platform to complete the project: Automation 360 and Python.
 I used Automation 360 to do webscraping of the data from the website above and store it in a csv file.
 In terms of the webscraping, I

-With Python, I used Pandas,
+With Python, I used Pandas DataFrame and Matplotlib inorder to read data from csv file and then create a bar graph split in 6 groups based on popularity.
+The first group is the most popular and the 6th one is the least popular.